alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 Java 21 was released on 19 September 2023 and it has been some time since this new LTS was made available in production.

-In this blog post we are going to talk about which are the new features that are available in this new version.
+In this blog post, we are going to talk about which are the new features that are available in this new version.

-There are features that are in <a href="https://openjdk.org/jeps/12">preview</a> status in this JDK release and are not permanent waiting for developer feedback in the real world usage.
+There are features that are in <a href="https://openjdk.org/jeps/12">preview</a> status in this JDK release and are not permanently waiting for developer feedback in real-world usage.

 ## 1 - String Templates (Preview)